-He's been lighting up German football since arriving at Borussia Dortmund in 2010, but do you know everything there is to know about Bayern Munich's FIFA World Player of the Year and goal-getter extraordinaire Robert Lewandowski?
+He lit up German football for 12 years after arriving at Borussia Dortmund in 2010, but do you know everything there is to know about the former Bayern Munich goal-getter extraordinaire Robert Lewandowski?

-To celebrate the Polish marksman's growing list of accolades, bundesliga.com has compiled a list of 10 gems that may have escaped your notice...
+bundesliga.com has 10 gems that may have escaped your notice...

 1) Primed for the big stage

-Born in Warsaw on 21 August 1988, Lewandowski was given the first name Robert by his parents, so that it would be easy for foreigners to pronounce when he became an international star!
-A little presumptuous, perhaps, but there was certainly plenty of sporting potential in his DNA – father Krzysztof was a Polish judo champion who also played football for second-division Hutnik Warsaw, while mother Iwona played professional volleyball, as would older sister Milena.
+Born in Warsaw on 21 August 1988, Lewandowski was given the first name Robert by his parents so that it would be easy for foreigners to pronounce when he became an international star.
+A little presumptuous, perhaps, but there was certainly plenty of sporting potential in his DNA.
+His father Krzysztof was a Polish judo champion who also played football for second-division Hutnik Warsaw, while his mother Iwona played professional volleyball - as would older sister Milena.
 “My husband knew we were going to raise a footballer," Iwona recalled.
 "That's why he is Robert.
 Travelling through Europe, Krzysztof witnessed how important it would be to have an internationally recognisable name."
-Sadly, Lewandowski's father didn't live to see his prediction come true – he died in 2005, three years before his son made his top-flight debut in the Polish Ekstraklasa.
+Sadly, Lewandowski's father didn't live to see his prediction come true.
+He died in 2005, three years before his son made a top-flight debut in the Polish Ekstraklasa.

 2) From bony to 'The Body'

-Lewandowski was small and skinny as a youngster, to the extent that when Franciszek Smuda, his coach at Lech Poznan and later Poland, came to scout him, he loudly exclaimed, "A boy with wooden legs?
+Lewandowski was small and skinny as a youngster.
+So much so that when Franciszek Smuda, his coach at Lech Poznan and later Poland, came to scout him, he loudly exclaimed, "A boy with wooden legs?
 Give me back the money I spent on petrol!"
-While that was later revealed to be a ploy – to put other clubs off the promising Znicz Pruszkow forward – other coaches also expressed concern about Lewandowski's spindly frame, with one even recommending that he "eat more bacon" to bulk up.
+While that was later revealed to be a ploy - to put other clubs off the promising Znicz Pruszkow forward - other coaches also expressed concern about Lewandowski's spindly frame, with one even recommending that he "eat more bacon" to bulk up.
 The advice, while maybe not followed to the letter, certainly didn't fall on deaf ears.
-By the time he got to Dortmund, the Pole had undergone a physical transformation, and was even given the nickname 'The Body' by teammate Nuri Sahin.
-"Lewy has the most incredible body, it's just pure muscles," the Turkey midfielder explained.
+By the time he got to Dortmund the Pole had undergone a physical transformation, and was even nicknamed 'The Body' by teammate Nuri Sahin.
+"Lewy has the most incredible body - it's just pure muscles," the former Turkey midfielder explained.
 "It stuns the other players in the changing room."
-It helps that Lewandowski's wife Anna – a former karate champion, in keeping with the family tradition – is a prominent sports nutritionist who has advised her husband on his diet and physique.
+It helps that Lewandowski's wife Anna - a former karate champion - is a prominent sports nutritionist who has advised her husband on his diet and physique.

 3) Early impact

 Let's go back to that Wolfsburg game.
 With his Bayern side trailing 1-0 at half-time, Pep Guardiola brought Lewandowski on for Thiago Alcantara, and what followed would earn him no fewer than four Guinness World Records.
-He netted in the 51st, 52nd, 55th, 57th and 60th minute, scoring the most goals by a Bundesliga substitute (5), as well as the quickest three-goal (3'22"), four-goal (5'42") and five-goal (8'59") hauls in league history.
-It was one of two career-defining performances for Lewandowski, following his virtuoso display for Dortmund against Real Madrid in April 2013, when he became the first player to score four times in a UEFA Champions League semi-final and truly announced himself on the world stage.
+He netted in the 51st, 52nd, 55th, 57th and 60th minutes, scoring the most goals by a Bundesliga substitute (five), as well as getting the quickest three-goal (3'22"), four-goal (5'42") and five-goal (8'59") hauls in league history.
+It was one of two career-defining performances for Lewandowski, following his virtuoso display for Dortmund against Real Madrid in April 2013.
+Against Real he became the first player to score four times in a UEFA Champions League semi-final and truly announced himself on the world stage.

 Watch: Lewandowski's incredible five-goal salvo